JorisvanWinden/Chase/README.md

 Solve a lights out puzzle using the hunging technique.

-This can solve the game lights out quickly for you, but now with boards with a height of 1.
+This can solve the game lights out quickly for you, but not with boards with a height of 1.

 Please excuse my coding style, I made this for fun, and I'm not really experienced.
 This code has no memory bugs.